 g- Wrong place selection:

-Wrong place selection is another mistake of growing tomatoes.
+Wrong place selection is another mistake in growing tomatoes.
 If your place doesn’t get at least 6 hours of direct sunlight, a tomato doesn’t produce fruits or produce smaller and fewer.

 Some pests and diseases also appear on tomato plants because of wrong place selection.